Jasson-Chou/InternalProcessCommunication-TCP/README.md

 - Convert synchronous tests to asynchronous `async/await` flows to measure real async behavior.
 - Expose configurable ports and encryption options, and add unit tests to validate communication correctness.

+---

 ### **Trouble shooting**

 - The first test has a chance of failure; currently actively searching for the issue
+- ~~Currently the Progressbar positioning in the Console is abnormal; please ignore this issue for now~~